 Program Overview: Level 1

-Level 1 Mentorships are held by the Longmont Humane Society (LHS) in Longmont, CO, and Austin Pets Alive!
-(APA!) in Austin, TX.
-LHS and APA! have run successful behavior programming for many years, from playgroup management to advanced behavior training.
+Level 1 Mentorships are held by Jacksonville Humane Society in Jacksonville, Florida.
+JHS has run successful behavior programming for many years, from playgroup management to advanced behavior training.

 Dogs Playing for Life and host shelters use a balanced training approach and all four quadrants of learning theory to help dogs reach rewardable behavior.
 The mentorships provide mentees with an unparalleled view of the behavior operations at these shelters.